Adversarial Risk via Optimal Transport and Optimal Couplings: Introduction

 \section{Introduction}

-Modern machine learning algorithms based on deep learning have had tremendous success in recent times, producing state-of-the-art results in many domains such as image classification, game playing, speech and natural language processing.
-Along with the success, it was also discovered that these algorithms exhibit surprising vulnerability to adversarial perturbations that are imperceptible to humans.
-Since the discovery by Szegedy et al.~\cite{SzeEtal13}, there has been a slew of {\em adversarial attacks} on neural network based classifiers \cite{AthCar18, CarWag17, GooEtal14} and defense methods against such attacks \cite{MadEtal18, PapEtal16, CisEtal17}.
-Often, the defense methods either fall short of new attacks or are computationally intractable for large neural networks.
-Recent work has focused on certifiable defenses that are provably robust against a pre-specified class of adversaries \cite{CohEtal19, SinEtal17, RagEtal18}.
+Deep learning has had tremendous success in recent times, producing state-of-the-art results in image classification \citep{KriEtal12, HeEtal16}, game playing \citep{SilEtal16, SilEtal18, VinEtal19}, speech \citep{HinEtal12, GraEtal13} and natural language processing \citep{YouEtal18, DevEtal19}.
+However, Szegedy et al.~\citep{SzeEtal13} discovered that these algorithms are surprisingly vulnerable to minute adversarial perturbations.
+Many {\em adversarial attacks}~\citep{AthCar18, CarWag17, GooEtal14} and defenses~\citep{MadEtal18, PapEtal16, CisEtal17} have been proposed since.
+Often, the defenses are subsequently broken or are computationally intractable in practice.

-Theoretical investigation into the cause of adversarial examples has led to the hypothesis that adversarial examples may be inevitable in certain high-dimensional settings \cite{ShaEtal19, MahEtal19}.
-Specifically, it has been shown that any classifier that works on data sampled from concentrated metric probability spaces is susceptible to a high adversarial risk.
-For instance, when the input distribution is uniform over a high dimensional sphere \cite{GilEtal18} or Boolean hypercube \cite{DioEtal18}, or when the latent space of the data is a high dimensional Gaussian \cite{FawEtal18}, the adversarial risk can be significantly higher than standard risk, even for small $\epsilon$.
-Moreover, it was recently proposed that adversarial risk may be fundamentally at odds with standard risk---a claim that finds support both in theory \cite{TsiEtal18} and in practice \cite{SuEtal18}.
+The reason for existence of adversarial examples in deep learning is unknown, but many explanations have been suggested.
+One line of work hypothesizes that adversarial examples are inevitable in certain high-dimensional settings \citep{ShaEtal19, MahEtal19}.
+Goodfellow et al.~\citep{GooEtal14} propose that the reason for adversarial examples may be the linear nature of deep neural networks.
+Ilyas et al.~\citep{IlyEtal19} propose that adversarial examples correspond to non-robust features in the data that are highly predictive, but brittle.
+Moreover, it was recently proposed that adversarial risk may be fundamentally at odds with standard risk---a claim that finds support both in theory \citep{TsiEtal18} and in practice \citep{SuEtal18}.

-Our primary interest is in analyzing limits on the optimal adversarial risk without any dependence on the algorithm.
-The first question we investigate is the following:
+In this paper, we deviate from algorithm-dependent investigations of adversarial examples and ask two fundamental questions:

-\begin{question} How much can the optimal adversarial risk differ from optimal standard risk? \end{question}
+\begin{question} How much can the optimal adversarial risk differ from optimal standard risk?
+In the binary classification setting, we may equivalently ask: How much will the classification error increase due to an adversary---an increase that cannot be mitigated by \emph{any} algorithm? \end{question}

+\begin{question} How does the optimal adversarial classifier differ from the standard optimal classifier? \end{question}